apwide/apwide-jenkins-shared-lib/examples/self-service/jira-provisioning/README.md

 This pipeline provision Jira environment on demand from Apwide Golive triggers.
-It uses webhooks to send events from Jira to jenkis and to trigger the execution of the job.
+It uses webhooks to send events from Jira to jenkins and to trigger the execution of the job.

 You must have configured [jira webhook](https://confluence.atlassian.com/adminjiraserver/managing-webhooks-938846912.html) first and